samply/blaze/docs/implementation/database.md

 | 3   | Patient | 1   | 6744ed32     |
 | 4   | Patient | 1   | 6744ed32     |

-The database value with `t=1` contains one patient with `id=0` and content hash `ba9c9b24`, because the second patient was created later at `t=2`.
-The index access algorithm will not find an entry for the patient with `id=1` on a database value with `t=1` because there is no index key with `type=Patient`, `id=1` and `t<=1`.
-However, the database value with `t=2` will contain the patient with `id=1` and additionally contains the patient with `id=0` because there is a key with `type=Patient`, `id=0` and `t<=2`.
-Next, the database value with `t=3` still contains the same content hash for the patient with `id=1` and reflects the update on patient with `id=0` because the key `(Patient, 0, 3)` is now the one with the greatest `t<=3`, resulting in the content hash `b7e3e5f8`.
-Finally, the database value with `t=4` doesn't contain the patient with `id=0` anymore, because it was deleted.
+The database value with `t=1` contains one patient with `did=0` and content hash `ba9c9b24`, because the second patient was created later at `t=2`.
+The index access algorithm will not find an entry for the patient with `did=1` on a database value with `t=1` because there is no index key with `type=Patient`, `did=1` and `t<=1`.
+However, the database value with `t=2` will contain the patient with `did=1` and additionally contains the patient with `did=0` because there is a key with `type=Patient`, `did=0` and `t<=2`.
+Next, the database value with `t=3` still contains the same content hash for the patient with `did=1` and reflects the update on patient with `did=0` because the key `(Patient, 0, 3)` is now the one with the greatest `t<=3`, resulting in the content hash `b7e3e5f8`.
+Finally, the database value with `t=4` doesn't contain the patient with `did=0` anymore, because it was deleted.
 As can be seen in the index, deleting a resource is done by adding the information that it was deleted at some point in time.

 In addition to direct resource lookup, the `ResourceAsOf` index is used for listing all versions of a particular resource, listing all resources of a particular type and listing all resources at all.
 Listings are done by scanning through the index and for the non-history case, skipping versions not appropriate for the `t` of the database value.

 #### TypeAsOf

-The `TypeAsOf` index contains the same information as the `ResourceAsOf` index with the difference that the components of the key are ordered `type`,  `t` and  `id` instead of `type`, `id` and `t`.
+The `TypeAsOf` index contains the same information as the `ResourceAsOf` index with the difference that the components of the key are ordered `type`,  `t` and  `did` instead of `type`, `did` and `t`.
 The index is used for listing all versions of all resources of a particular type.
 Such history listings start with the `t` of the database value going into the past.
 This is done by not only choosing the resource version with the latest `t` less or equal the database values `t` but instead using all older versions.
 Such versions even include deleted versions because in FHIR it is allowed to bring back a resource to a new life after it was already deleted.
 The listing is done by simply scanning through the index in reverse.
-Because the key is ordered by `type`,  `t` and  `id`, the entries will be first ordered by time, newest first, and second by resource identifier.
+Because the key is ordered by `type`,  `t` and  `did`, the entries will be first ordered by time, newest first, and second by resource identifier.

 #### SystemAsOf

-In the same way the `TypeAsOf` index uses a different key ordering in comparison to the `ResourceAsOf` index, the `SystemAsOf` index will use the key order `t`, `type` and `id` in order to provide a global time axis order by resource type and by identifier secondarily.
+In the same way the `TypeAsOf` index uses a different key ordering in comparison to the `ResourceAsOf` index, the `SystemAsOf` index will use the key order `t`, `type` and `did` in order to provide a global time axis order by resource type and by identifier secondarily.

 #### TxSuccess